aaronblohowiak/inspector_gadget/README.markdown

 ## longer example ##

+Let's say we see in our code Dynamic::Programming.foo and Dynamic.foo being called, but we arent sure how it is all being defined.
-Let's say we have a file, `example.rb`
+Let us also assume that we have a file, example.rb, that contains:

     strings = %w{Dynamic Programming Sometimes Sucks}